zavolanlab/mirflowz/README.md

 discarded and only the best alignments for each read are retained (_i.e._ the ones with the smallest edit distance).
 In addition, and due to the alignment's aggregation, a second filtering according to the new NH is performed.
+If a read has been aligned beyond a specified threshold, it is removed due to (1) performance reasons as the file size can rapidly increase, and (2) the fact that each read contributes to each count `1/N` where `N` is the number of genomic loci it aligns to and a large `N` makes the contribution negligible.

 A final filter is made to further increase the classification accuracy and reduce the amount of multimappers.
 Given that isomiRs are known to present more